Michael J. Ward

 Vice President and Controller

-Sizemore has served as vice president and controller of CSX and CSXT since April 2002.
-She is responsible for financial and regulatory reporting, freight billing and collections, payroll for the company’s 31,000 employees, accounts payable and various other accounting processes.
+Ms. Sizemore has served as vice president and controller since 2002.
+She is responsible for financial and regulatory reporting, freight billing and collections, payroll for the company’s 32,000 employees, accounts payable and various other accounting responsibilities.
+During her tenure with CSX that began in 1989, Ms. Sizemore has served in accounting, financial strategies, budgets and performance analysis roles.

 President, CSX Real Property Inc.